 Of the countless tracks that make it to the airwaves each week at Red Light Radio, some leave a more lasting impression than others.
 From month to month, enjoy a sampling of favorite tracks heard on air, courtesy of the team at RLR.
-April’s picks include music by Yoshio Ojima, Dick El Demasiado and Marc and the Mambas.
+Februari’s picks include music by Yoshio Ojima, Dick El Demasiado and Marc and the Mambas.

 Hugo’s Pick: The Bug Vs Earth – “Snakes Vs Rats” (2017)